Ratfink/RealTimeScheduling.jl/docs/src/tasksystems.md

 # Task Systems

 For interesting schedulability problems, a set of tasks needs to be contained within a *task system*.
-RealTimeSystems provides such a type, which is a fairly thin wrapper around a standard `Vector`.
+RealTimeScheduling provides such a type, which is a fairly thin wrapper around a standard `Vector`.

 ```@docs